ibnahmadCoded/agent-pay-demo/README.md

 - Use HTTPS for all communication in production environments
 - Validate SSL certificates to prevent man-in-the-middle attacks
+- Heads up, the test environment using http for transport

 ### Data Validation